Generic JAMMA Adapter Assembly Tutorial

-Here are some tips on how to assemble the Generic JAMMA Adapter to create the best possible end result.
+Here are some tips on how to assemble the Generic JAMMA Adapter for the best possible end result.

 Here are the assembly steps: